anstgial/Introduction/README.md

-- 👋 Hi, I’m @gimmethatcode
+- 👋 Hi, I’m @gimmethatcode or Anastasios Gialamas
 - 👀 I’m interested in learning data science trough real-case projects
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 You can reach me at anastasisgial@gmail.com